bswar7/Bahrain-Imports-2020---2023/README.md

 ## Description

 This project analyzes Bahrain’s import data from 2020 to 2023.
-The goal is to understand import trends, identify the top countries and product categories, and highlight the impact of imports on the local economy.
+The goal is to understand import trends, identify the top countries and product categories, and highlight the impact of imports on the local economy, providing clear insights and actionable findings.

 ## Dataset